RiverRuby/digital-garden/content/compilations/Selected past projects.md

 ### 2021 and before

->  **September '20 to June '21**: Image model research
+>  **September '20 to June '21**: Adversarial learning & image model research
-- Researcher in Madry Lab, initially investigating adversarial learning as an ML application of my cryptography/security interests
+- Researcher in [Madry Lab](https://madrylab.mit.edu/), initially investigating adversarial learning as an ML application of my cryptography/security interests
+- Researched effect of "hidden augmentations" to learning models on ImageNet performance compared to actual architectural differences
-- Shifted to investigating sample complexity of OOD performance for SoTA ImageNet models
+- Researched sample complexity of OOD performance for SoTA ImageNet models, as a follow-up to ["Do Adversarially Robust ImageNet Models Transfer Better?"](https://arxiv.org/pdf/2007.08489.pdf)

  > **December '18 to April '19**: Blockchain quantitative research
 - Job at a (now defunct, lol) crypto hedge fund called Virgil Capital